itisnotdone/gogetit/README.md

 ## Limitations
 - Network resource awareness is only provided by MAAS.
-- Only LXD and Libvirt(KVM) are available as provider.
+- For now, only LXD and Libvirt(KVM) are available as provider.
 - Only IPv4 is available for IP assignment.
 - It is tested only on Ubuntu 16.04 with OVS as virtual switch.